⟵ Back to Articles

 Do not accept anyone else created as the Creator.

-Consider the First, the Unborn, the Unconquerable, and the Imperishable as the Supreme Ruler.
+Consider the First, the Unborn, the Unconquerable, and the Imperishable as the Supreme Ruler.1.
 Pause-reflect.

 So what if many came as incarnations in this world, so what if Hari-Vishnu-Krishna killed ten or so demons?

-Proclaimed himself to be brahma-creator after showing many plays.
+Proclaimed themselves to be Brahma-Creator after showing many plays.1.

-This is why no one can save themselves from the strike of the sword of All-Death.
+This is why no one can save themselves from the strike of the sword of All-Death.2.

 O ignorant!
 Listen, how can the one who is drowned in the world-ocean ferry you across?

-When you take refuge in World-Source, only then will you be free from the noose of death.
+When you take refuge in World-Source, only then will you be free from the noose of death.3.1.5.

 Commentary

-Paramesvar (or parameshwara) in Hindu tradition refers to Shiva, the destroyer.
-Param is supreme, foremost, or highest, whereas Esvar is ruler, owner, or chief.
-For Shiva's followers, he is paramesvar; the ultimate and highest reality eternally rules everything.
+In Hindu tradition, Paramesvar (or parameshwara) refers to Shiva, the destroyer.
+Param denotes supreme, foremost, or highest, while Esvar signifies ruler, owner, or chief.
+For Shiva's followers, he is Paramesvar—the ultimate and highest reality that eternally rules everything.
 For Shaivites, Shiva is understood as the creator, preserver, and destroyer.

-My Sovereign explains to me so what if many came as gods on this earth?
-And so what if those gods killed ten or so demons referring to Krishna, the incarnation of Vishnu and is known as Hari?
-Though incarnations are primarily of Vishnu, several texts also mention the incarnations of Shiva.
-In Hindu traditions, they are 33 kinds to a total of 330 million incarnations.
+My Sovereign explains to me, so what if many came as gods on this earth?
+And so what if those gods killed ten or so demons, referring to Krishna, the incarnation of Vishnu, who is known as Hari?
+Though the incarnations are primarily of Vishnu, several texts also mention the incarnations of Shiva.
+In Hindu traditions, there are 33 kinds for a total of 330 million incarnations.
 So what if those incarnations, through pretense and drama, convinced many on this earth?
-And so what if they, through their power and magic, self-proclaimed themselves as brahma, creator, in the eyes of everyday people?
-I better not get taken in by the stories and the drama laced with fascination and power plays.
-Because if I do, I will also mistakenly start calling those extraordinary human beings, mythological heroes, or sheroes a creator and supreme ruler.
-I must listen to my Sovereign; I must accept the 1 as the Creator and the Supreme Ruler.
+And so what if they, through their power and magic, self-proclaimed themselves as Brahma, Creator, in the eyes of everyday people?
+I'd better avoid getting taken in by the stories and the drama laced with fascination and power plays.
+If I do, I will also mistakenly start calling those extraordinary human beings, those mythological heroes, or sheroes, a creator and supreme ruler.
+I must listen to my Sovereign and accept the 1 as the Creator and the Supreme Ruler.

-My Sovereign then asks the ignorant me: listen, see, and tell me how can anyone drowning in the world ocean save you from drowning?
-How can those caught up in their own games, real or imaginative, who are not free themselves on this earth, free you?
+My Sovereign then asks the ignorant me: listen, see, and tell me how can anyone drowning in the world-ocean save you from drowning?
+How can those caught up in their own games, whether real or imaginative, who are not free themselves on this earth, free you?
 My Sovereign then advises me: You can, and you will escape the fear of death and death itself.
-You need to enter the sanctuary of the World-Source.
-The 1 is the World-Source from the beginning, don't think any earthly or mythical authority can ever be the creator or supreme ruler in your visible reality and invisible abstraction.
-Your safe space, your protection starts and ends with the 1.
-My Sovereign is too gracious; he guides me to be under the sanctuary of the 1 in whose sanctuary he himself entered.
+You need to enter the sanctuary of the World-Source—the 1.
+The 1 is the World-Source from the beginning; no earthly or mythical authority can ever be the creator or supreme ruler in both your visible reality and invisible abstraction.
+Your safe space, your protection, starts and ends with the 1.
+My Sovereign is too gracious; He guides me to be under the sanctuary of the 1 in whose sanctuary He Himself entered.
 And in that 1’s sanctuary and mentorship, I will understand, and I will accept, only the 1 as the Creator and the Supreme Ruler.

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.